harsha-1305/PSN_for_Allosteric_Pathways/README.md

 ### 1. Contact-based edge weight assignment
 Use the notebook `Coupling Scripts\create_contact_map.ipynb` to generate contact-based edge weight assignment via Google collab.
 You would be required to upload your protein structure file `pname.pdb`, and the output coupling `pname_contact_coupling.csv` will be generated.

-### 2. Direct coupling-based edge weight assignement
+### 2. Direct coupling-based edge weight assignment
 `To be filled by Skanda`

 ### 3. Dynamic coupling-based edge weight assignment